-This section lists the initiatives where the policy development has completed since the CAISO published the Policy Initiatives Catalog.
-For the purpose of this catalog, policy development is considered completed when the stakeholder process is finished and the proposal has been approved by the CAISO Board of Governors.
+This section lists the initiatives where the policy development has been completed since the CAISO published the Policy Initiatives Catalog.
+For the purpose of this catalog, policy development is considered completed when the stakeholder process is finished and the CAISO Board of Governors approved policy's proposal.
 Initiatives placed in this section may still be currently underway, but are anticipated to be approved by the CAISO Board of Governors by the end of the year.

-For additional information on initiatives underway, please refer to the initiative's web page.12
+For additional information on initiatives underway, please refer to the initiative's web page.
+12